Church of Saint Stephen, Štěpánská

 The church as we see it today was developed with neo-gothic additions and extensions by Josef Mocker in the late nineteenth century.
 These included a mock-gothic entrance hall, additional window tracery, and an ornate multi-turreted spire for the tower.
 This phase of the church’s reconstruction was concluded in 1879, thirty years after one of Bohemia’s most famous sons, the composer Antonín Dvořák, was married there.

-The neo-gothic interior contains furnishings from the baroque period, including the 1738 tomb of Matyáš Bernard Braun, the most prolific sculptor of the period.
+The neo-gothic interior contains furnishings from the baroque period, including the 1738 tomb of Matyáš Bernard Braun (Matthias Bernhard Braun), the most prolific sculptor of the period.